ESP-NOW

 Receiver

 On the receiver side, we first copy the incoming messages to the “auxiliary structure” stationMsg and from there we transfer them to the array weatherStation[].
-The counter for the elements of the array is simply the last digit of the MAC address, i.e. macAddr[5]:
+The counter for the elements of the array is simply the last digit of the MAC address, i.e. info->src_addr[5]:

 #include <esp_now.h>